A steady paycheck can be a lifeline for the hundreds of millions who do not have it.

 The rural program.
-This program for youth in the 18+ age group is of 4-month duration.
-Students attend classes at FEA branches in their villages for two and half hours per day, five days a week.
+This program for youth in the 18+ age group is of one-year duration.
+Students attend classes at FEA branches in their villages for two and half hours per day, six days a week.

 Both curriculums build productive and ethical mindsets, English language skills, and digital literacy skills.
 Additionally, since nobody can really know what the careers of the future will look like FEA teaches students how to continue learning on their own after the program ends and stresses the virtue of being adaptable to workforce changes.